trentlarson/P2P-Docs/README.md

 User Story Details, By Priority
 --------------------

+ * don't copy the file to reviewed area if it's not a recognized (diffable) type -- including subdirs/files under the reviewed one
  * allow selection of outgoing files to publish (small)
- * allow some say to mark files as ignored (so we don't save reviewed copies, eg. for Janell's 2 GB of files)
+ * allow indication (checkbox?) to mark dirs/files as ignored forever
- * allow copying/merging to my own copy
+ * allow copying/merging to my own copy (via link?)
  * import "tree-of-interest"
    * find matching people in existing GEDCOM file
      * add search ancestry to DB